VocSim: A Training-free Benchmark for Zero-shot Content Identity in Single-source Audio: External Validation

 \subsection{Alignment with Avian Perception}

-Biological auditory systems are the gold standard for content identity.
-We validated our embeddings against behavioral data from Zebra finches \citep{zandberg2024bird} performing a "Triplet" discrimination task (i.e., is sound $X$ closer to $A$ or $B$?).
-Evaluating on the high-consistency subset of the \textbf{Triplet Task} (derived from 2AFC judgments), the frozen Whisper embedding achieves \textbf{80.9\% accuracy} in predicting the birds' perceptual choices.
-This result falls within the estimated range of \textbf{inter-bird consistency} (80--90\%), defined as the agreement level between different individuals \citep{zandberg2024bird}.
-This suggests that the model's alignment with avian perception is comparable to the variability found between conspecifics, effectively performing as well as a typical zebra finch would when predicting another's choice.
+We validated our embeddings against behavioral data from Zebra finches \citep{zandberg2024bird} on a Triplet discrimination task (is sound $X$ closer to $A$ or $B$?).
+On the high-consistency subset (derived from 2AFC), the frozen Whisper embedding achieves \textbf{80.9\%} accuracy in predicting bird choices, within the estimated inter-bird consistency range (80--90\%) and thus comparable to between-conspecific variability \citep{zandberg2024bird}.